okoala/awesome-stars/README.md

 - [perf-monitor](https://github.com/localvoid/perf-monitor) - Performance monitor.
 Simple UI component that helps you measure performance.
 - [PlayApp](https://github.com/rodrigopivi/PlayApp) - A boilerplate chat application on top of React, React-Native, Relay, GraphQL, RethinkDB and Typescript
 - [TypeScript](https://github.com/Microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
-- [postgraphql](https://github.com/calebmer/postgraphql) - A GraphQL API created by reflection over a PostgreSQL schema.
+- [postgraphql](https://github.com/postgraphql/postgraphql) - A GraphQL API created by reflection over a PostgreSQL schema.
 - [react-native-renderer](https://github.com/angular/react-native-renderer) - Use Angular 2 and React Native to build applications for Android and iOS
 - [vscode](https://github.com/Microsoft/vscode) - Visual Studio Code
 - [code-push](https://github.com/Microsoft/code-push) - A cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users’ devices.
 - [black-screen](https://github.com/vshatskyi/black-screen) - A terminal emulator for the 21st century.
+- [ant-design](https://github.com/ant-design/ant-design) - 🐜 A UI Design Language
 - [Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io
 - [NativeScript](https://github.com/NativeScript/NativeScript) - NativeScript is an open source framework for building truly native mobile apps with JavaScript.
 Use web skills, like Angular, FlexBox and CSS, and get native UI and performance on iOS and Android.
 - [ionic](https://github.com/driftyco/ionic) - Build amazing native and progressive web apps with Angular and open web technologies.
 One app running on everything 🎉
 - [satellizer](https://github.com/sahat/satellizer) - Token-based AngularJS Authentication
 - [ui-router](https://github.com/angular-ui/ui-router) - The de-facto solution to flexible routing with nested views in AngularJS
-- [Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js: a complete JavaScript framework for building 3D games with HTML 5 and WebGL
 - [turbulenz_engine](https://github.com/turbulenz/turbulenz_engine) - Turbulenz is a modular 3D and 2D game framework for making HTML5 powered games for browsers, desktops and mobile devices.
 - [esprima](https://github.com/jquery/esprima) - ECMAScript parsing infrastructure for multipurpose analysis